yGuy/getting_started/README.md

 ## public graph database
 The database is hosted on covid.petesis.com with a public read only user.

+The schema for the data can be seen [here](https://www.yworks.com/yed-live/?file=https://gist.githubusercontent.com/yGuy/27c2412bbf0724464c396fe2dc2a6851/raw/CovidGraphSchemaCleaned).

 Currently there is an issue with Chrome/Chromium and the SSL certificate.
 You cannot access the Neo4j Browser via HTTPS in Chrome.

 - Neo4j browser: https://covid.petesis.com:7473